-Postmenopausal bleeding (PMB) is bleeding from the vagina that happens after a woman has stopped having regular menstrual periods due to
+Postmenopausal bleeding (PMB) is bleeding from the vagina that happens after a woman has stopped having regular menstrual periods because of

 menopause.
 Any vaginal bleeding that occurs 12 months after a woman’s last menstrual period is considered PMB.